johnweisuperior737-creator/Worldwide-Auction-System/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces, and it applies when an individual is representing the project or its community in public spaces.
 Examples of representing a project or community include using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [your-email@example.com].
-All complaints will be reviewed and investigated promptly and fairly.

-We will maintain confidentiality with respect to the reporter of an incident.
-The project team is obligated to respect the privacy of the reporter of any incident.

 ## Attribution